gitlabhq/gitlabhq/doc/administration/high_availability/redis.md

 Please note that there are different requirements for Sentinel nodes.
-If you host them in the same Redis machines, you may need to take that restrictions into consideration when calculating the ammount of nodes to be provisioned.
+If you host them in the same Redis machines, you may need to take that restrictions into consideration when calculating the amount of nodes to be provisioned.
 See [Sentinel setup](#sentinel-setup) documentation for more information.